UniOfGreenwich/softwareproject_-team-1/README.md

 Also, our team is small and inexperienced.
 For an inexperienced team, it is better to go with the incremental model.

-The goals of the project are clearly stated and recognized, though some elements can change at each increment overtime.
+The goals of the project are clearly stated and recognized, though some elements can change at each increment over time.

 By using the incremental model, we can make a good mix of plan-driven and agile methods.
 We can stay engaged with customers whilst also sticking to the timelines and project phases.